Study in Scandinavia

 To apply for an undergraduate level program you must usually have completed Secondary school and studied for at least 12 years.
 Undergraduate programs in subjects such as medicine, engineering, or natural science often require a high level in subjects such as Mathematics, Physics, Chemistry or Biology.
 American students must have successfully taken Advanced Placement (AP) tests or equivalent in these subjects.

-We have a partner who can help students from the Americas and Oceania to apply to selected universities in Scandinavia free of charge.
+We have a partner who can help none-EU students to apply to selected universities in Scandinavia free of charge.
 Fill out our info request form to get help!

 For students of other nationalities, we refer to the official guidelines issued by each country, listed below.